brunocamboim/hygen-generator-api-nodejs/README.md

 # Introduction
-This API generator will streamline the usage of our Serverless APIs!
 This generator was made up with [Hygen](https://www.hygen.io/).
 Access the website for more info and docs.

 #Requisites
 In order to use it, you'll need to: